 2. Life cycle cost analysis

-In this approach, organizations conduct an analysis of individual assets’ total ownership and operating costs.
+In this approach, organizations analyze individual assets’ total ownership and operating costs.
 This life cycle approach can be used to set up guidelines based on vehicle type and to evaluate whether or not individual vehicles should remain in service.

 However, also keep in mind that the more specialized a vehicle is, the more likely you will need to keep it in service for a longer period of time.
 Replacement costs, in this case, are as much about the sticker price as the time to acquire and onboard the new asset.